ferrywlto/ferrywlto/README.md

 - ⚡ Fun fact:
     - My name Ferry comes from the Chinese nickname called by my family members, which is simply the abbreviation of my Chinese name.
 It pronounces the same as Ferry in Cantonese (渡輪).
     - Although I have 3 cats.
 I love rodents more.
 Once I feed 20+ hamsters from rescue.
-    - I lived in Taiwan 🇹🇼 for 2 years.
+    - 🇹🇼 I lived in Taiwan for 2 years.
+    - 🇬🇧 I'm almost living in the UK for 1 year.
-    - Hong Kong 🇭🇰 is my home country.
+    - 🇭🇰 Hong Kong is my home country.
 </details>
 <br/>
 <details>